PittsCraft/SwiftRetrier/README.md

 let coldRetrier = withExponentialBackoff()
     // Fetch only when you've got network and your user is authenticated for example .onlyWhen(conditionPublisher)
-    // Ensure your retrier fails on some conditions .giveUpAfter(maxAttempts: 10)
+    // Ensure your retrier gives up on some conditions .giveUpAfter(maxAttempts: 10)
+    .giveUpAfter(timeout: 30)
     .giveUpOnErrors {
         $0 is MyFatalError
     }
-    // Ensure your retrier won't give up on some errors .retryOnErrors {
-        $0 is MyTmpError
-    }
 ```

-**All giveUp / retry modifiers are evaluated in reversed order.**

 [Exponential backoff](https://aws.amazon.com/fr/blogs/architecture/exponential-backoff-and-jitter/) with
 full jitter is the default and recommended algorithm to fetch from a backend.